How Tech Giants Like YouTube Use Illustration

 Imagine someone came into your life ten years ago and said, "You know that piece of paper you use to take notes on?
 I'm going to make a digital version of that!"
 It'd have been challenging to depict such a product and its potential, and it can still be confusing these days.

-Here's where illustrations come in.
-Notion and Todoist use doodles to simplify complex ideas and send their stories across to users.
+To solve this problem, companies like Notion and Todoist use doodles to simplify complex ideas and tell their stories clearly to users.

 Here's another unique way in which Todoist uses illustrations on their pricing page: